kimskovhusandersen/wireframe-lab/README.md

 A high-fidelity wireframe web application showcasing different responsive layouts and design patterns.
 Each page demonstrates a unique layout style, all fully responsive and optimized for mobile, tablet, and desktop viewing.

+> ⚡ Created in under 30 seconds with AI

 ## Features

 - **Multiple Layout Styles**: Six different pages with unique layouts: